Equipment List Backcountry Skiing

 Base layer: a layer worn close to the skin to move moisture away from your body & through other layers

-Mid Layer: or insulating layer provides insulation by trapping air and keeping you warm.
+Mid Layer: provides warmth by trapping air and keeping you warm.
 Worn over the base layer & under the shell layer

 Shell Layer: This layer protects you from wind & moisture & enables the other layers to do their job.
 It should be waterproof & windproof!

-Emergency layer: A down jacket can be used when moving around less during cold conditions, when overnight camping or in case of emergency
+Emergency layer: A packable down or synthetic jacket can be used when moving around less during cold conditions, when overnight camping or in case of emergency

 Synthetic materials & some natural fibres like wool are able to transfer moisture passing it successively into the next layer & through to the outside environment.
 They also keep their structural integrity & do not collapse maintaining pockets of air giving them insulating properties.
 The wet Labrador looks miserable whilst the puffy bird on the wire looks warm!
 At all costs cotton must be avoided as it holds moisture & collapses breaking down the cycle.
 An awesome goretex shell with a nice fleece mid layer that is worn over a cotton base layer negates the clever purchase of the other two layers.

 Regarding down insulation it has excellent insulating properties & is very light but must be kept dry or else it will collapse rendering it ineffective.
-Look after it & keep it dry, store it in a stuff sack.
-Some down garments like the Mont Neon has a more weatherproof outer fabric with a water treatment resistant high quality white down to better cope with moisture.
+Look after it & keep it dry, store it in a dry sack.
+Some down garments like the Mont Neon has a more weatherproof outer fabric with a water resistant treated high quality white down to better cope with moisture.

 Base layer only; working hard in good conditions